sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 int a = 1;
 int b = foo(&a, &a);
 ```
 And, it becomes valid to optimize `foo` to `foo_opt`.
 Yay!
-By letting this hard to optimize and hard to check at compile time cases be undefined behavior, language designers leave room for compiler designers to make code go faster.
+By letting these hard to optimize and hard to check for at compile time cases be undefined behavior, language designers leave room for compiler designers to make code go faster.

 Examples of annotations to make mutable aliasing undefined also occur at the IR level.
-LLVM's [noalias](https://llvm.org/docs/LangRef.html#noalias) is a very similar keyword to `restrict`. `restrict` actually gets compiled down to `noalias` when using `clang`.
-When using `-O1` or higher, `clang` even optimizes `foo` to `foo_opt` (unrelated parts of the LLVM output removed for clarity):
+LLVM's [noalias](https://llvm.org/docs/LangRef.html#noalias) is a very similar keyword to `restrict`. `restrict` actually gets compiled down to `noalias` by `clang`, which it uses to optimize `foo` to `foo_opt` (unrelated parts of the LLVM output removed for clarity):
 ```llvm
 define i32 @foo(ptr noalias %0, ptr %1) #0 {
   store i32 4120, ptr %0, align 4